Vietnam Packing List: Expert Tips & What NOT to Bring

 Practical Tips for Packing for Vietnam

-- It's highly likely that you'll want to buy souvenirs during your trip, so make sure you leave some extra space in your luggage for those special mementos.
+It's highly likely that you'll want to buy some Vietnamese souvenirs during your trip, so make sure you leave some extra space in your luggage for those special mementos.

 >>> Related articles: